Which came first, the chicken or the egg? And why did the chicken cross the road?

 Chickens can taste saltiness, but not sweetness.

-In Gainesville, Florida, you have to eat fried chicken with your bare hands.
+In Gainesville, Georgia, you have to eat fried chicken with your bare hands.
 Eating it by any other method is illegal.

 A hen has to eat about four pounds of feed to make one dozen eggs.